deinstallation/steam-username-checker/README.md

 This was merely a speedrun to demonstrate how username checkers work.

-This is illegal if you use this without the consent of the owners (in this case, the TikTok team).
+This is illegal if you use this without the consent of the owners (in this case, the Steam / Valve team).

 The software designed to perform website security testing.